COBRA premium assistance credit.

 of Publication 51 (Circular A), Agricultural Employer's Tax Guide.

-If you change your name, or address, or responsible party.
+If you change your business name, business address, or responsible party.

 For a definition of "responsible party" and how to notify IRS of a change in the identity of your responsible party,

-see the instructions to Form 8822-B. Notify the IRS immediately if you change your business name or address.
-Write to the
+see the Form 8822-B instructions.
+Notify the IRS immediately if you change your business name, business address, or responsible

-IRS office where you file your returns (using the Without a payment address
+party.
+Write to the IRS office where you file your returns (using the Without a payment

 , later) to notify the IRS of any name change.
 See Pub.
 1635, Employer Identification Number: Understanding Your EIN, to see